NicolaCortinovis/MAS_2025/README.md

 </div>

----

-[^latency]:  **Latency** refers to the total time a job spends in the system from its arrival to its completion.
-It includes both the waiting time and the service time.
-Minimizing latency is crucial in systems where responsiveness is key, such as in real-time processing or user-facing services.
 [^Prj1]: [Scheduling Problem with Random Arrivals](./Projects/%20Scheduling%20Problem%20with%20Random%20Arrivals/2025_MAS_course_project_topics.pdf)
 [^Lit94]: [M. L. Littman (1994) Markov games as a framework for multi-agent reinforcement learning.
 Proceedings of ICML’94](./Projects/Multi-Agent%20Reinforcement%20Learning%20on%20Stochastic%20Game/littman94markov.pdf)
 [^Prj2]: [Multi-Agent Reinforcement Learning on Stochastic Game](./Projects/Multi-Agent%20Reinforcement%20Learning%20on%20Stochastic%20Game/Projects-Padoan.pdf)